-Female CrossFit athlete Sam Briggs is known as being super tough, both mentally and physically.
+Female CrossFit athlete and firefighter Sam Briggs is known as being super tough, both mentally and physically.
 She has some well-earned nicknames like “the engine,” or, “the machine.”
 She is relentless and has the mental focus necessary to reach the top of the CrossFit world.
 Keep on reading to find out her stats, diet, workout tips and more.

 CrossFit Athlete Sam Briggs